Connecticut State Police: How to protect yourself in an active shooting situation

 State police immediately took to social media Sunday morning to offer advice about what to do in a mass shooting event like what happened in Texas and Ohio.

-After 29 people were killed in two separate mass shootings this weekend just hours apart, Connecticut State Police want all citizens to memorise three works and keep them in mind in the unfortunate event of a tragedy:
+After 29 people were killed in two separate mass shootings this weekend just hours apart, Connecticut State Police want all citizens to memorize three words and keep them in mind in the unfortunate event of a tragedy:

 - Run, and try to take others with you